-As a knowledge worker, you should expect to learn to work stress free and upwards of 10'000 USD in the first five years.
+As a knowledge worker, you should expect to learn to work stress free and to earn upwards of 10'000 USD more in the first five years alone.

 Part 1: Capture and the next action list

 In the first part of the program, we focus on collecting all the stuff in your life.
 We capture everything from the loose pieces of paper in yesterday's trousers to the thousands of emails on your third email account.
 We also set up a small system to get you started working through everything you have collected.

 After part one, you will have an inbox system (Intray / paper basket / some other tool) and you will know how to use it.
 You will also have an organising system (Smos / paper / some other tool) set up and you will begin practicing using it.

 You will be familiar with two preliminary rules.
 The first says that every piece of input that you allow into your life must go through your inbox system.
 The seconds says that you may only work on something if you find it on your next action list.

 The second part of the program focuses on making your exocortex work to help you work stress-free.